yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 Switch games can be weird, for example `MONSTER HUNTER RISE` has some fundamental love for opening services.
 After a recent refactor, our kernel emulation incorrectly used a process per session, and this could lead to running out of slab heap, resulting in a hard crash.
 As a workaround while byte[] refactors services to have a process tree accurate to the Switch, {{< gh-hovercard "9224" "the extraneous processes have been removed," >}} keeping stability in check.

+The fight for proper kernel emulation rages on, and bunnei raises the bar by {{< gh-hovercard "9173" "implementing most of the Switch’s firmware 15.X.X features." >}}
+This brings memory management improvements (must resist making a boomerang joke), which should result in improved stability and slightly better resource usage.
+While no game seems to specifically improve with this change, future games targeting the latest firmware versions will certainly benefit.
+Nothing better than avoiding future headaches!

 ## Services, input and audio changes